Motor Vehicle Accidents

 • Pain and suffering (if assessed with at least 11% whole person impairment [WPI])

-• Past and future financial loss (up until retirement age and only if you achieve 11% WPI)
+• Past and future financial loss

 • Medical expenses (continuous approval required from the CTP insurer)